-You can buy Nambu Ironware at shops and studios in downtown Morioka, especially near Morioka Castle Ruins Park.
-Some famous makers like Iwachu have their own stores, where you can see many different kettles, teapots, and other items.
-It’s a great place to find a special souvenir and learn more about this traditional craft.
+You can find Nambu Ironware at shops and studios in downtown Morioka, especially around Morioka Castle Ruins Park.
+Well-known makers like Iwachu have their own stores, offering a wide selection of kettles, teapots, and other handcrafted items.
+It’s a great place to discover a unique souvenir and learn more about this traditional Japanese craft.

 Nambu Ironware